 The Pantawid Pamiliya is on track to achieve its objectives of promoting investments in the health and education of children while providing immediate financial support to poor families.

-The workshop consisted of three days of plenary sessions at ADB Headquarters and one day field visit to two communities in the Philippines where the CCT nationwide program, Pantawid Pamilyang Pilipino Program is being implemented.
-Pantawid Pamiliya is a human development and social assistance program of the national government (Department of Social Welfare and Development) and development partners ADB, World Bank, and Australian Agency for International Development (AusAID), launched in 2008 that invests in the health and education of poor households, particularly of children aged 0-14 years old, and aims to reach a target of 4.3 million poor households by 2016.
+The Pantawid Pamilyang Pilipino conditional cash transfer program was launched in 2008.
+It invests in the health and education of poor households, particularly of children aged 0-14 years old, and aims to reach a target of 4.3 million poor households by 2016.
 Pantawid Pamiliya is by far the largest poverty reduction and social development program the Philippine government has ever conceived.
 Approximately Php 120 billion have been allocated to the program to date.
 As of 10 October 2012, the program has 3,086,427 household beneficiaries in 1,400 cities and municipalities in 79 provinces in all 17 regions nationwide.

 Patterned after the conditional cash transfer scheme implemented in other developing countries, Pantawid Pamilya provides cash grants to beneficiaries provided that they comply with a set of conditions.
 The conditions include: ante- and post-natal care; regular preventive health check-ups, deworming, and vaccines for children; regular attendance at school for children; and attendance at monthly Family Development Sessions (FDS) aimed to instill knowledge, skills, and values for parent beneficiaries.